OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 At first users should report that their mission is over to support(at)oceanobs.org

 ## Biofouling assessment
-Fotos should be taken for biofuiling assessment.
+Pictures should be taken for biofuiling assessment.
-- to add: examples of typical biofouling

 ## Sensor storage
 Foil must be kept wet and protected from light after recovery until validation in the lab.